Login

 3. Grade 4

-Grade 4 titanium is the strongest commercially pure titanium.
-Grade 4 titanium’s strength rivals that of stainless and low-carbon steel, which makes the material a lighter-weight alternative.
-Because of its strength and corrosion resistance, Grade 4 is commonly used in aerospace, chemical processing, and marine components such as airframe structures and heat exchangers.
+Grade 4 titanium is the strongest commercially pure titanium with strength comparable to stainless and low-carbon steel.
+It is used in aerospace, chemical processing, and marine components due to its high strength and corrosion resistance.

 4. Grade 5 or Ti 6Al-4V